cerafinn/Horiseon/readme.md

 # Horiseon
-Refactoring code in order to improve Search Engine Optimization (SEO) for website.
+Horiseon is the website of a comapany designed to help businesses with Search Engine Optimization.
+The assignment was to refactor code for accessibility purposes.

 <br />

 ## General Information
-The website is designed to help businesses with Search Engine Optimization.
-Refactored HTML code for accessibility and consolidated CSS.
+Using working code, went through and refactored HTML code for accessibility and consolidated CSS to reduce repeats of the same code.
+Added semantic HTML, alt attributes to images, corrected in-page linking among other changes.
+Added to CSS code in order for viewport resizing not to affect readability of site.

 <br />